DDynamic/Stack/README.md

 6. Run `s! help` on your server.

 To add/edit commands, use [Medis](https://github.com/luin/medis) to login to Heroku Redis.
 You can find the credientials on the Heroku Redis add-on page in your Dyno's dashboard.
-You can use the [command writer](https://ddynamic.github.io/Stack/helper.html) to easily write and format commands.

 ## Examples